At this stage, "At What Point Do I Need a Hurricane Insurance Claim Lawyer?" is a question that I am receiving a lot.

 - If the insurance company denies your claim for your damaged property outright.

-- If your insurance company is asking you to sign a release or the check says “full-payment”, then you should have your settlement offer reviewed by an attorney.
-Right now, it is early after the storm to sign a release as many times the extent of the damage does not show itself immediately.
+- If your insurance company is asking you to sign a release or the check says “full-payment” early after the storm, then you should have your settlement offer reviewed by an attorney.
+Many times the extent of the damage does not show itself immediately.

-- Later in the process, if your insurance company is asking you to sign a release or accept “full payment” and you still have unresolved disputes that the insurance company is no longer willing to negotiate.
+- If your insurance company is asking you to sign a release or accept “full payment” and you still have unresolved disputes that the insurance company is no longer willing to negotiate.

 - If the insurance company fails to cover the entire loss due to claims of wear and tear or improper maintenance and negotiations are at a standstill.